zion-s/Home-Library/README.md

 # Home-Library

-Created using JS, HTML, CSS and Bootstrap;
+Created using HTML, Javascript and Bootstrap;

 A user can add a collection of books to create a home library.
 The data will be stored locally.